 Migrating from Airflow to Prefect might feel daunting, but with the right approach, it can be incredibly rewarding.
 By now, you should have a clearer picture of how to go about it and why it’s worth the effort.

-If you’re ready to take the next step, join our webinar on March 5th - Observing Airflow DAGs in Prefect to learn about how to aid your migration by starting with observability.
+If you’re ready to take the next step, check out our webinar - Observing Airflow DAGs in Prefect to learn about how to aid your migration by starting with observability.